Tyke Hike with Santa – Lodi Segment, Lodi Valley Chapter

 The Gibraltar Rock Segment Project Team

-February Candlelight Full Moon Hike – Lodi Valley Chapter
+Full Moon Hike with Santa – Lodi Segment, Lodi Valley Chapter

 The Hike:

-We may need to rely on flashlights and headlamps, so bring those if needed.
-Please wear appropriate clothing for the weather.
-Well behaved, leashed dogs are always welcome.
+Please wear appropriate clothing for the weather, sturdy shoes, and bring a light.
+This will be a very short and child appropriate walk.
+Leashed dogs are welcome.
 Due to possible slick conditions walking sticks are recommended.
 We will have extra available for you to use.

 Location details: